Tievodj/rocketRPMbuilder/README.md

 Clone this git repo.

-If you wwant to build standard RPMs make sure you have a build layout in place
+If you want to build standard RPMs make sure you have a build layout in place

-Here's a little sctipt to do it for you:
+Here's a little script to do it for you:

  #!/bin/sh
  cd ~